System Design Space

 Related chapters

-• Ruby on Rails: The Documentary - it provides the Ruby ecosystem context from which Jose Valim moved toward Elixir and a more scalable backend model.
+• Ruby on Rails: The Documentary - shows the Ruby context Jose Valim came from before moving toward Elixir and a more resilient server-side model.

-• WebSocket protocol - it explains the transport layer for realtime scenarios (chat, live updates) commonly implemented with Phoenix and LiveView.
+• WebSocket protocol - explains the transport layer for realtime scenarios commonly implemented with Phoenix Channels and LiveView.

-• Prometheus: The Documentary - it extends the production reliability angle: Elixir systems still depend on mature metrics, alerting, and observability.
+• Prometheus: The Documentary - extends the operational reliability theme: Elixir systems still need mature metrics, alerts, and observability.

 Enable tracking in Settings